by Trevor Waddington, Principal, Truth Tree

 Why it matters:

-You may have seen these tips in other places, but these are specific to a school’s SEO.
+You may have seen these SEO tips for schools in other places, but these are specific to a school’s SEO.

 1- Popular Keywords